rocktronica/flippp/readme.md

 ./flippp.sh -i <input>
 ```

-* Print output PDF at 100% scale on cardstock
+1. Print output PDF at 100% scale on cardstock
-* Cut marks are on-screen only and don't print
+1. Cut with a guillotine trimmer; note that lines are on-screen only and don't print
-* Bind with a heavy-duty stapler
+1. Bind with a heavy-duty stapler

 ## License